-What Type of Pottery Can Pinching Produce?
+Types of Pottery You Can Make With Pinching

-Although there are exceptions, most pinched pottery is less than six inches in diameter.
+Pinch pots may be small, but they allow your creativity full rein.
+Most pinched pottery is less than 6 inches in diameter, but it can be larger.
 Pinch pots can range from chunky, substantial pieces to very thin-walled and delicate pieces.
-Pinch pot vessels can be decorated in many ways, but there does seem to be an added affinity between pinch pots and burnishing, a method to bring a gloss to unglazed pieces.
+Pinch pot vessels can be decorated in many ways, but there does seem to be an added affinity between pinch pots and burnishing, a method that brings a gloss to unglazed pieces.

 03 of 03

 The Physics of Pinch Pots

-Do you remember the adage from physics that goes "an action will produce an equal and opposite reaction"?
+To paraphrase Isaac Newton, an action will produce an equal and opposite reaction.
 In working with clay, this means that the clay will move away from pressure.
 How the pressure is applied directly affects how the clay responds to it.

-After opening the clay, the tip of the thumb is used on the lower part of the interior of the pot.
+When making a pinch pot, after opening the clay, the tip of the thumb is used on the lower part of the interior of the pot.
 That pushes the clay at the bottom outward, widening the pot's floor, without having the entire ball of clay flare outward.

-- work in a spiral from bottom to top
+- Work in a spiral from bottom to top.

-- use the tip of your thumb on the interior, while supporting the exterior with your other hand
+- Use the tip of your thumb on the interior, while supporting the exterior with your other hand.